MawlSetz/movieCollection/README.md

   - list of actors
   - plot
   - add DELETE button
-  - link to movie page
+  - link to home page

 4. back it up to JSON file